 Final Word

 While it’s not easy to overcome bipolar disorder, finding the right support system can make all the difference.
-By being there for your loved one and offering help in their journey, you’re doing more than you can imagine.
+You’re doing more than you can imagine by being there for your loved one and offering help in their journey.

-One of the most important elements to bipolar is treatment, it’s important to continually encourage this while you provide your support.
+One of the most important elements of bipolar is treatment, it’s important to continually encourage this while you provide your support.